mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

     * Note whether we should announce it on one or more developer mailing lists.
 * Does it add appropriate new metrics or logging?
 * Does it consider accessibility?
+* If styling changes are made, does it consider RTL languages?
+* Does it warrant any documentation updates?
+* Does the commit message match our guidelines?
+If you are approving a PR with multiple commits, consider leaving a comment reminding them to consolidate their commits before hitting the merge button.

 ## Deployment Documentation
 We maintain a [private deployment document][fxa-deploy-doc] to keep track of any configuration changes, any database changes, etc.  **Anything that needs to be done aside from deploying updated code should be tracked in this document.**